camunda/camunda-docs-manual/content/webapps/cockpit/cmmn/index.md

 ---

 Cockpit allows monitoring of CMMN Cases.
 The dashboard is the entry point to the CMMN monitoring features.
-Either select a deployed case definition or search for a case instance.
-This will either take you to the case definition view or the case instance view.
+Either select a deployed case definition, or search for a case instance.
+This will either take you to the case definition view or the case instance view, respectively.

 {{< enterprise >}}
 Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.